DevInnovationLab/dil-lab-manual.github.io/templates/code-review.md

 - Does the code follow a style guide?
 - Are variable, file, and function names clear and communicative?
 - Are lines in the script short?
-> As a rule of thumb, each line should have no more than 80 characters
+> As a rule of thumb, each line should have no more than 80 characters.
 - Is each script in the project short?
-> As a rule of thumb, each script should have no more than 200 lines
+> As a rule of thumb, each script should have no more than 200 lines.
 - Are white spaces and indentation used to make the code clearer and more accessible?

 ## Correctness
 - Does the code do what it is supposed to do?
  > For example, does the code to construct indicators follow their definition from the documentation?
 Do regressions follow the model specified?
 - Are there any unintended consequences for this line code?
-Be particularly mindful of operations that change the structure of the data, for example by combining or reshaping data sets and aggregating variables or observations.
+Be particularly mindful of operations that change the structure of the data, such as combining or reshaping data sets and aggregating variables or observations.
  > For example, is it changing the number of observations, the number of missing values, or the results?
 Is it replacing files or variables that should not be edited?
 - Are any values hard-coded into the code?
 Could they be calculated in the code instead?
 Could this input be defined in a different part of the code to make it more salient?
 - Are there any sanity checks being performed manually that could be automated?